 TV Service: A 12-month contract is required and there is a $25 activation fee, which covers the number of set top boxes included in the package.
 Each additional set top box is installed at $40/half hour, plus materials.

-See if your address is a part of our fiber area by going here.
-If you address is eligible, you will be directed to an online form to sign up and let us know what services you are interested in.
-We will keep you posted during the fiber build so you’ll always know what stage you are at.
+For homes, See if your address is a part of our fiber area by going here.
+If your address is eligible, you will be directed to an online form to sign up and let us know what services you are interested in.

 If you rent a house or an apartment, we will need to contact your property owner.
 First, give us your address here, and if your address is within our fiber build area, you will be prompted to provide your property owner’s contact information in the online sign up form.

-Due to the possibility of weather delays, we cannot provide exact dates, but following is the general timeline for Tiffin:
+Due to the possibility of weather delays, we cannot provide exact dates, but following is the general timeline.

 We do our best to leave your property in good condition, but some disruptions may occur.
 All of our cables will be buried through plowing, which will put a temporary line in the yard and we will do our best to restore the property back to its original condition.
 Before digging, we locate every utility, and mark their location, to assist digging crews.
 Once we start locating, you may notice different colored marks on your grass, sidewalk, or street to make the fiber installation process run smoothly.